Amit0617/AlgorithmicDesigns/Readme.md

 v) P<sub>2</sub> sent immediately, P<sub>3</sub> after 30 minutes and then P<sub>1</sub> after 60 minutes.
 Total waiting time = 90 minutes.
 vi0 P<sub>1</sub> sent immediately, P<sub>3</sub> after 10 minutes and then P<sub>2</sub> after 60 minutes.
 Total waiting time = 70 minutes.

-Now considering above arrangements its clear that arranging patients with least treatment time to keep first on priority.
+Now considering above arrangements its clear that arranging patients with least treatment time to keep first on priority is safe choice.

 You might ask that first two arrangements both have least total waiting time so why not second is optimal one?
 I will suggest think about waiting time for successive patients.
 However, the total time comes out to be same but second patient i.e., P<sub>1</sub> in that case will have to wait 30 minutes for his 10 minutes treatment, while there is no difference for P<sub>3</sub> it will be 40 in both cases.